nadineh1/GroupTask4/README.md

 ## Project Overview

 This project demonstrates how to containerize a simple Java program using Docker and automate the build and deployment process with GitHub Actions.

-The application prints “Hello, Docker World!” and is packaged into a Docker image.
-A GitHub Actions workflow is triggered on each push to the `master` branch, which builds the image and pushes it to Docker Hub using secure credentials.
+Docker is used to package the Java application into a container so it can run consistently in any environment.
+GitHub Actions is used to automatically build the Docker image and push it to Docker Hub whenever changes are pushed to the repository.

+The application prints “Hello, Docker World!” and is stored as a Docker image on Docker Hub.
 **Key Components:**
 - Java program (`HelloWorld.java`)
 - Dockerfile to build and run the application